quan-nh2/experience-sharing/solved_user_problems/handle_ecoms_operation.md

 ## Outcome and Impact
 The automated solution delivered several key benefits:
-* 100% reduction in manual errors: The automation eliminated human errors associated with manual stock updates and order reporting.
+* 99% reduction in manual errors: The automation eliminated human errors associated with manual stock updates and order reporting.
 * Increased efficiency: Tasks that previously required several hours each day were completed automatically in under 30 minutes.
 * Scalability: The solution was designed to scale easily, allowing the client to add more websites and warehouses without significantly increasing workload.
 * Improved accuracy: Daily reconciliation reports ensured that stock data across all platforms was always up to date, minimizing discrepancies.
 Client feedback was highly positive, as the solution allowed the business to streamline their operations, freeing up resources for other critical tasks.
+* When the automated system went live, the client quickly realized its effectiveness and requested additional features to further enhance their operations (and have a small bonus to me :)).

 ## Lessons Learned
 * Automation is key: By automating repetitive manual tasks, we drastically improved the efficiency and accuracy of the business processes.
 This experience reinforced the importance of finding the right tools to streamline operations.